Natchez Trace

-The Natchez Trace, also known as the Old Natchez Trace, is a historic forest trail within the United States which extends roughly 440 mi from Nashville, Tennessee, to Natchez, Mississippi, linking the Cumberland, Tennessee, and Mississippi rivers.
+The Natchez Trace, also known as the Old Natchez Trace, is a historic forest trail within the Southeastern United States which extends roughly 440 mi from Nashville, Tennessee, to Natchez, Mississippi, linking the Cumberland, Tennessee, and Mississippi rivers.

 Native Americans created and used the trail for centuries.
 Early European and American explorers, traders, and immigrants used it in the late 18th and early 19th centuries.
 European Americans founded inns, also known as "stands", along the Trace to serve food and lodging to travelers.
 Most of these stands closed as travel shifted to steamboats on the Mississippi and other rivers.
 The heyday of the Trace began in the 1770s and ended in the 1820s; by the 1830s, the route was already in disrepair and its time as a major interregional commercial route had come to an end.

 Today, the path is commemorated by the 444 mi Natchez Trace Parkway, which follows the approximate path of the Trace, as well as the related Natchez Trace Trail.
 Parts of the original trail are still accessible, and some segments are listed on the National Register of Historic Places.